nickmccleery/nickmccleery.github.io/content/posts/03-building-a-palatable-3d-viewer.md

 In 3D, a bounding box is simply the smallest possible _axis aligned_ cuboid that can contain the given object.
-Axis aligned just means that the box's edges are parallel to the coordinate axes of the scene—so you can't sneakily rotate your boudning box cf. the axes to minimise its volume.
+Axis aligned just means that the box's edges are parallel to the coordinate axes of the scene—so you can't sneakily rotate your bounding box cf. the axes to minimise its volume.

 {{< figure src="/images/blog/03/Bounding_box.png" title="Axes aligned bounding box of a sphere." credit="Credit: <a href=\"https://commons.wikimedia.org/wiki/File:Bounding_box.png\">https://commons.wikimedia.org/wiki/User:Cobra w</a>" class="rounded margin">}}